RingmasterCaine/Ringmastercaine/README.md

 ⤷ ゛ ˎˊ˗ I vaule all My friendships as much as i love my friends! and new ones too as they mean a lot already .ᐟ꒰ঌ ໒꒱🎩

-Bands, arist i love ! !
+Bands, artists i love ! !
 3OH!3 ⋮ Joost ⋮ Jack stauber ⋮ system of a down ⋮ Weezer ⋮ Mindless self indulgence ⋮ ↓

 The beatles ⋮ Bloodhound gang ⋮ The cure ⋮ Gorillaz ⋮ Samoe Bolshoe prostoe chislo ୭ ˚. ᵎᵎ